aws-samples/eks-workshop/content/030_eksctl/launcheks.md

 Next, use the file you created as the input for the eksctl cluster creation.

+{{% notice info %}}
+We are deliberatly launching one version behind the latest (1.17 vs. 1.18) to allow you to perform a cluster upgrade in one of the Chapters.
+{{% /notice %}}

 ```bash
 eksctl create cluster -f eksworkshop.yaml
 ```